xhaevrithon/xhaevrithon.github.io/README.md

 *   **Products & Design:** High-quality goods tailored for the modern consumer.

 ---
+## Portfolio & Projects
+Here are the current ventures and tools developed under the Xhaevrithon ecosystem:

+*   **[OS-Simulator-CPP](https://github.com/xhaevrithon/OS-Simulator-CPP)**: An educational C++ tool simulating operating system processes and memory management.
+*   *More projects coming soon...*
+---
 ## Contact
 For inquiries, collaborations, or product information, please reach out to us at:
 📧 **xhaevrithon@gmail.com**